MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/FileChooser.md

 Once you have installed a preview widget with `gtk_file_chooser_set_preview_widget()`, you should update it when this signal is emitted.
 You can use the functions `gtk_file_chooser_get_preview_filename()` or `gtk_file_chooser_get_preview_uri()` to get the name of the file to preview.
 Your widget may not be able to preview all kinds of files; your callback must call `gtk_file_chooser_set_preview_widget_active()` to inform the file chooser about whether the preview was generated successfully or not.

-Please see the example code in [Using a Preview Widget][gtkfilechooser-preview].

 See also: `gtk_file_chooser_set_preview_widget()`, `gtk_file_chooser_set_preview_widget_active()`, `gtk_file_chooser_set_use_preview_label()`, `gtk_file_chooser_get_preview_filename()`, `gtk_file_chooser_get_preview_uri()`.

     method handler (